Perlman-Clinic/coding-challenge/README.md

 # PocketDoc Coding Challenge
 Create a simple TODO app in a git repo (GitHub, BitBucket, etc...).
-If' you'd like, you can fork this repo and add your code.
+If you'd like, you can fork this repo and add your code.
 The app will consist of a ReactJS single page app, that makes requests to a restful API written in golang.
 The API will persist data to a database or file